Example-Based Framework for Perceptually Guided Audio Texture Generation: Proposed Framework

 \section{Proposed Framework}

-As shown in Figure~\ref{fig:archdiag} a, b and c, we partition our goal to find semantic attribute vectors for controllable texture generation and propose a framework comprised of the following modules:
+As shown in Figure~\ref{fig:archdiag}, we partition our goal to find semantic attribute vectors for controllable texture generation and propose a framework comprised of the following modules:

-\begin{itemize} \item A Generator module ({$\boldsymbol{G}$}) of a GAN trained on real-world audio for high fidelity texture synthesis, \item A GAN Encoder ($\boldsymbol{E}$), also known as a GAN inversion network, to encode an audio example into the latent space of a pre-trained GAN, \item A parametric Gaver synthesizer for sounds used to locate desired points in the latent space of the GAN, \item An algorithm to derive semantic attribute clusters and prototype vectors for guiding semantic synthesis trajectories in the latent space of the GAN. \end{itemize} Figure~\ref{fig:archdiag} illustrates our framework (during inference).
-G is a GAN generator and E is the GAN Encoder. (a) We generate synthetic Gaver sounds for a semantic attribute we want to control.
-In the diagram above we demonstrate this using ``Rate'' or number of impact sounds in a sample as the semantic attribute.
-We encode these synthetic sound examples into the latent space of a GAN to find their $\mathit{w}$-embeddings. (b) Next, we derive the semantic attribute clusters and generate prototypes using the algorithms elaborated in section~\ref{subsec:semantic_directions}.
-The direction vector to guide generation for that semantic concept is indicated by ``d''. (c) Shows how we can use direction vector ``d'' to guide generation on any randomly generated audio sample to increase or decrease ``Rate''.
+\begin{itemize} \item A Generator module ({$G_s$}) of a StyleGAN trained on real-world audio for high-fidelity texture synthesis, \item A GAN Encoder ($E$), also known as a GAN inversion network, to encode an audio example into the latent space of a pre-trained StyleGAN, \item A parametric Gaver synthesizer for sounds used to locate desired points in the latent space of the StyleGAN, \item An algorithm to derive semantic attribute clusters and prototype vectors for guiding semantic synthesis trajectories in the latent space of the StyleGAN. \end{itemize} Figure~\ref{fig:archdiag}c illustrates our framework (during inference). $G_s$ is a StyleGAN generator and $E$ is the GAN Encoder. (i) We generate synthetic Gaver sounds for a semantic attribute we want to control.
+In the diagram above, we demonstrate this using ``Rate'', or the number of impact sounds in a sample, as the semantic attribute.
+We encode these synthetic sound examples into the latent space of a StyleGAN to find their $\mathbf{w}$ embeddings. (ii) Next, we derive the semantic attribute clusters and generate prototypes using the algorithm elaborated in section~\ref{subsec:semantic_directions}.
+The direction vector to guide generation for that semantic concept is indicated by ``$\mathbf{d}$''. (iii) Shows how we can use direction vector ``$\mathbf{d}$'' to guide generation on any randomly generated audio sample to increase or decrease ``Rate''.